hkrob/DoorOpenDetectionTFlite/README.md

   labelsStartFromZero: true
 ```

-Home Assistant
+# Home Assistant
-There are a few steps here, first is to capture the input data to train your model
+* There are a few steps here, first is to capture the input data to train your model

+## Create a Camera
 * First, create a camera which is focussed on the area you want to monitor, in this case, the door
 * Teachable Machine expects a square shaped input, so make sure the height/width are the same